 Notes: The figure plots, for each election year, the point estimates and 95% confidence intervals of the linear combination of the share of spending coefficient and its interaction with an election-year dummy (the coefficients $\beta + \beta_t$ in equation (3)).
 The relationship is estimated separately for districts where the overall amount spent by candidates is low and for districts where it is high.
 "Low-spending" and "high-spending" constituencies are defined with respect to the median amount spent per registered voter in constituencies in a given election year.

-Figure 8: Evolution of the relationship between candidates' share of total spending and vote share, 1857-2017, depending on the overall amount spent in the constituency from the 1970s onwards, making the changes in the overall intensity of campaigns over that period potentially even more impactful on the correlation between spending and votes.
+Figure 8: Evolution of the relationship between candidates' share of total spending and vote share, 1857-2017, depending on the overall amount spent in the constituency only canvasses one.